TomHarte/CLK/README.md

 ![Clock Signal Application Icon](READMEImages/Icon.png)
 # Clock Signal
 Clock Signal ('CLK') is an emulator for tourists that seeks to be invisible.
-Users directly launch classic software, avoiding the learning curves associated with emulators and with classic machines.
+Users directly launch classic software, avoiding the learning curves associated with emulators and classic machines.

 macOS and source releases are [hosted on GitHub](https://github.com/TomHarte/CLK/releases).
 For desktop Linux it is also available as a [Snap](https://snapcraft.io/clock-signal).

 This emulator seeks to offer:
 * single-click load of any piece of source media for any supported platform;
 * with a heavy signal processing tilt for accurate reproduction of original outputs;
-* while minimising latency.
+* while minimizing latency.

 It currently contains emulations of the:
 * Acorn Electron;